-Catherine Loveday is a graduate of the University of Westminster (formerly PCL) She began her career with a PhD in the neuropsychology of memory and ageing, supervised by Alan Parkin (University of Sussex) & Brenda Walter (University of Westminster) and continues to focus on the nature of normal and impaired memory, in particular autobiographical memory.
-Her particular area of expertise lies in cognitive assessment (especially memory and executive function) and the use of cognitive profiling for the diagnosis and clinical management of hydrocephalus, Anorexia Nervosa, traumatic brain injury and dementia.
+Catherine Loveday is a graduate of the University of Westminster (formerly PCL) She began her career with a PhD in the neuropsychology of memory and ageing, supervised by Alan Parkin (University of Sussex) & Brenda Walter (University of Westminster) and continues to focus on the nature of normal and impaired memory.

 Catherine is a principal lecturer and teaching fellow on the BSc Cognitive Neuroscience and MSc Cognitive Rehabilitation programmes.
 Her particular teaching interests lie in neuropsychology, neuroscience, neuropharmacology, cognitive psychology and psychology of music.
 She has a keen interest in innovative assessment practices and an enthusiasm for the effective use of technology to enhance learning.

 Following a PhD in the neuropsychology of memory and ageing, Catherine has continued to focus on the nature of normal and impaired memory and much of her current research focuses on the neuropsychology of autobiographical memory.
 She works closely with people with various forms of memory loss and has an established interdisciplinary collaboration with cognitive psychologist Martin Conway, and artist Shona Illingworth, examining the lived experience of amnesia.